pantheon-systems/documentation/source/content/relaunch.md

 If you need to assume site and billing ownership, the current Site Owner must [transfer it to you directly](/site-billing#transfer-ownership-and-billing-for-this-site).

-In order to retain Preferred Pricing an updated [invitation to pay](/add-client-site/#send-an-invitation-to-pay-to-your-client) must be sent from the Supporting Organization for the new site.
+To retain Preferred Pricing an updated [invitation to pay](/add-client-site/#send-an-invitation-to-pay-to-your-client) must be sent from the Supporting Organization for the new site.

 </Alert>